Hemorrhagic-cystitis-Physician-1

 Healed from bleeding bladder which even two transfusions couldn’t heal.

-John, who is a salt-of-the-earth kind of guy, came in after having multiple other treatments some very painful, to stop his bladder from bleeding.
-Unfortunately, none of the previous treatments helped.
 Most patients who come to us to try hyperbaric oxygen therapy for a damaged bladder have already tried other conservative measures, which sadly have resulted in failure.
 In John’s case, he even had two transfusions.
 He also passed painful clots from time to time that resulted in his having to make several trips to the ER.
 He got up frequently at night to urinate and limited his social life as a result.
 Hyperbarics healed John’s bladder, and the bleeding stopped.
 He left feeling much more enthusiastic about life.
-Continue reading

-Refer a Patient
+Physicians: Refer a Patient

 1